aofarrel/SRANWRP/inputs/denylists/readme.md

 In [release 1.1.7](https://github.com/aofarrel/SRANWRP/releases/tag/v1.1.7) and onwards, pull_fq_from_biosample's default behavior is to attempt to exit gracefully (rather than crash the entire WDL pipeline) if a sample is invalid.
 This prevents the entire WDL pipeline from crashing if a run accession fails to download due to an error in prefetch or fasterq-dump.
 However, some particularly tricky data still causes problems, so we still need a denylist.

+The [myco](https://github.com/aofarrel/myco) pipeline was also improved over time to avoid crashing on samples that exit the decontamination task with few/no variants remaining.
+Some of these samples remain on the denylist as an artefact from when this handling used to manual.

-In release 1.1.19, denylists were greatly expanded and reorganized.
+In release 1.1.19 of SRANWRP, denylists were greatly expanded and reorganized.

 # Why deny?